lrusso/AssistBot/README.md

 https://lrusso.github.io/AssistBot/TimeZoneTest.htm

-## Sending the data to a server
+## Sending the data (client side)

 There are two methods for posting data in the samples:

 - First method: Standard XMLHttpRequest.
 - Second method: Creating an image variable, setting in the src value a server URL where all the parameters are sent by GET and the answer of the server must be an image in order to get a valid reply from the bot.
 This method is useful if you want to avoid the CORS limitation that may exists between servers.

-## Receiving the data from the server
+## Receiving the data (server side)

-There is a AssistBot.php file sample in this repository that shows how the data may be received.
+There is a AssistBot.php file in this repository with a sample logic.

 ## Based on BotUI with several bugfixes and updates